-Upon its release, it received almost unanimous critical acclaim for its use of noise, jam influenced song structures, and surrealist lyrics.
-It is often considered one of the greatest Alternative Rock albums of The '80s, if not of all time.
-It was chosen by the Library of Congress to be preserved in the National Recording Registry in 2005.
+Upon its release, the album received almost unanimous critical acclaim for its use of noise, jam-influenced song structures, and surrealist lyrics.
+It is often considered one of the greatest alt-rock albums of The '80s, if not of all time, and was chosen by the Library of Congress to be preserved in the National Recording Registry in 2005.

 - Teen Age Riot (6:58)

 - Eric's Trip (3:48)

 - Total Trash (7:33)

 - Rain King (4:41)

 - Trilogy (14:08)

 - z) Eliminator Jr. (2:38)